HectorRicardo/simple-music-app/README.md

 process or outside it, can send commands to and receive updates from your player.

-A media session can be connected to multiple controlling places simultaneously, meaning that it can receive commands from distinct sources in what a user will consider the same "user journey".
+A media session can connect to multiple controlling places simultaneously, meaning that it can receive commands from distinct places in what a user will consider the same "user journey".
 For example, this user journey is possible:

   1. You issue a "play" command from your app's UI (controller 1).
 This plays